ComposableFi/composable/frame/nft/README.md

 **Example**

 fNFT account can be use `account proxy` to delegate xTokens received for share to any other account to be used in  `democracy` for voting.

+## XCMP

+XCMP transfer will change the owner of  fFNT to sovereign account of sibling parachain where fNFT wash "transferred".

 ## References